Hidden symmetries for tidal Love numbers: Generalities and applications to analog black holes: Ladder symmetry from M obius transformations

-To apply these above methods to our problem, let us go back to the equation of motion~$H_\ell R_\ell = 0$ for the radial mode function, given by Eqs.~\eqref{EOM-ABH 0} and~\eqref{EOM-ABH}.
+To apply the above methods to our problem, let us go back to the equation of motion~$H_\ell R_\ell = 0$ for the radial mode function, given by Eqs.~\eqref{EOM-ABH 0} and~\eqref{EOM-ABH}.
 We perform the coordinate and field redefinitions

 This removes the ``friction'' term from the equation and gives Eq.~\eqref{eq:eomz} with

 Starting with the effective potential, one can solve the equation of motion and obtain hypergeometric solutions, in analogy to our discussion in the previous Section.
 Explicitly, the regular and irregular solutions are given by